-Loved this challenge, loved how my croissants turned out (especially the second batch), but I think it’s going to be a while before I make croissants again.
-I’m still wiping the flour off my face, the frustration off my frontal lobes, and the butter from my arteries.
+In conclusion, I loved this challenge, loved how my croissants turned out (especially the second batch), but I think it’s going to be a while before I make croissants again.
+I’m still wiping the flour off my face, the frustration off my brain, and the butter from my arteries.

 To get Julia’s recipe for croissants, click HERE.